AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 In this post, I will present my university project on crowd detection.
+This project has been realized during my second master's degree at Paris-Descartes University (Vision and Intelligent Machine specialization).

 Crowd detection is the task of classifying and localizing a crowd in images (see Fig. 1).
 In this project, I am particularly interested in pedestrians crowd detection.
 I mostly used image processing methods to isolate the crowd from non-interesting objetcs and background.
 Specifically, the classification task is based on fractal dimension and the localization task is based on local density.

 <p align="center">
   <img width="450" height="250"  src="/assets/images/crowd_detection/crowd_detection_ex_pred.png">